facjure/poetroid-prototype/README.md

 To build an open web platform for discovering poetry together, we must think like a modern browser:

 1. What is the format for writing a poem and its metadata on the browser?
-2. How can we build a search engine as an intellgient social server distributed to the browser?
+2. How can we build a search engine as an intellgient social server accessbile on the browser?
-3. How can publishers access and integrate these poems into their apps, books, and magazines from the browser?
+3. How can publishers access a restful api to integrate the poems into their apps, books, and magazines?

 In other words, How can editors and poets and typographers collaborate with each other on an open platform to curate, discover, and share a million poems, together?

 ## Status & Roadmap

-Under Development.
+This is a prototype only.

+A platform with a base of 100,000 poems and open tools to discover poetry together is being developed in Clojure/Clojurescript/CSS3.

 ## Copyright & License